profunktor/fs2-rabbit/site/src/main/tut/guide.md

 #### Publishing Json Messages

-A stream-based Json Encoder that can be connected to a StreamPublisher is provided out of the box.
+A stream-based Json Encoder that can be connected to a StreamPublisher is also provided by the extra dependency `fs2-rabbit-circe`.
 Very similar to the Json Decoder shown above, but in this case, implicit encoders for your classes must be on scope (again you can use Circe's codec auto derivation):

 ```tut:silent
 import com.github.gvolpe.fs2rabbit.json.Fs2JsonEncoder